Local search for efficient causal effect estimation: Local search for efficient adjustment set discovery

-\textbf{Time complexity analysis.} We now analyze the time complexity of the $CE^{2}LS$ Algorithm.
-Assume that the input dataset contains $p$ variables and $n$ samples.
-The complexity for the first part of $CE^{2}LS$ (Lines 1 to 9) is determined by the complexity of \emph{PC.select}~\cite{buhlmann2010variable}.
-A crude complexity bound of \emph{PC.select} is $max(\mathbf{O}(p*2^{q_1}*n), \mathbf{O}(p*2^{q_2}*n))$ where $q_1$ and $q_2$ are the sizes of $Adj(W)\setminus \{Y\}$ and $Adj(Y)\setminus \{W\}$, respectively.
-Let $q = \max(q_1, q_2)$.
+\textbf{Time complexity.} The time complexity of $CEELS$ comes from two sources, the complexity of \emph{PC.select}~\cite{buhlmann2010variable} and the complexity of the \emph{Apriori} algorithm~\cite{agrawal1994fast}.
+A crude complexity bound of \emph{PC.select} is $\mathbf{O}(p*2^{q}*n))$ where $p$ and $n$ are the numbers of variables and samples respectively and $q=\max(|Adj(W)\setminus\{Y\}|, |Adj(Y)\setminus\{W\}|)$.
 The complexity for the first part is $\mathbf{O}(p*2^{q}*n)$.
-For the second part of $CE^{2}LS$ (Lines 10 to 31), the number of iterations of the for loop from Lines 12 to 31 is at most $p$, and the number of iterations of the while loop from Lines 15 to 30 is determined the time complexity of the \emph{Apriori} algorithm~\cite{han2011data}.
-Theoretically, its time complexity is $\mathbf{O}(2^{l})$ where $l$ denotes the sizes of $Adj_R(W\cup Y)\setminus \{S\}$.
+For the Lines 5 to 20 of $CEELS$, the number of iterations of the for loop is at most $p$, and the number of iterations of the while loop from Lines 8 to 19 is determined the time complexity of the \emph{Apriori} algorithm~\cite{agrawal1994fast}.
+Theoretically, its time complexity is $\mathbf{O}(2^{l})$ where $l$ denotes the sizes of $Adj^{'}(W\cup Y)\setminus \{S\}$.
 Because of the pruning, $l$ is a small number.
-We let $l=q$ for the simplicity.
+We let $l=q$ for simplicity.
 In the worst scenario, the time complexity of the second part is $\mathbf{O}({p}*2^{q})$.
-Hence, the overall complexity of $CE^{2}LS$ is $\mathbf{O}(p*2^{q}*n)$, which is largely determined by the number of the neighbor variables around $W$ and $Y$.
-In practice, the largest size of the conditional set for conditional independence tests in \emph{PC.select} can be set to a small number say, $k$~\cite{buhlmann2010variable,aliferis2010local}.
-The size of the largest minimal adjustment set is also set to a small number in the second part, and we use $k$ again.
-The complexity is $\mathbf{O}(p*2^{k}*n)$ where $k$ is a small number, typically 2 to 5.
+Hence, the overall complexity of $CEELS$ is $\mathbf{O}(p*2^{q}*n)$, which is largely determined by the number of the neighbour variables around $W$ and $Y$.
+In practice, the largest size of the conditional set for conditional independence tests in \emph{PC.select} can be set to a small number, $r$~\cite{buhlmann2010variable,aliferis2010local}.
+The size of the largest minimal adjustment set is also set to a small number $r$.
+The complexity is $\mathbf{O}(p*2^{r}*n)$ where $r$ is a small number, typically 2 to 5.